rbakker/brainaddress/docs/orientationcodes.md

 - https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Orientation%20Explained

-If you use Nifti volume files, then the Nifti standard requires that the anatomical orientration of the data in real-world coordinates is RAS+.
+If you use Nifti volume files, then the Nifti standard requires that the anatomical orientation of the data in real-world coordinates is RAS+.
-However, more often than not, this requirement is ignored.
+However, quite often this requirement gets ignored.